-When Keith arrived in 2000, the school employed 27 faculty and staff; today, the school employs over seventy-five faculty and staff members, many of whom Keith recruited from across the country.
-In 2000, there were only two male teachers on staff; today, there are over twenty-five.
+When Keith arrived in 2000, the school employed 27 faculty and staff.
+Today, the school employs more than 90 faculty and staff members, many of whom Keith recruited from across the country.
+In 2000, there were only two male teachers on staff; today, there are more than 30.
 Keith initiated the Household Program, had the Blessed Sacrament brought onto campus, and petitioned the Bishop for a full-time chaplain.

 During his tenure, St. Joseph’s has received national recognition multiple times as one of America’s Best Catholic High Schools from the Catholic High School Honor Roll.
 The school has not only continued its academic successes of a 100% college acceptance rate, exceptional SAT/ACT scores, and numerous National Merit Finalists but also enjoyed unparalleled athletic success, including state championships among several of the school’s sports teams.

 "Keith embodies what it means to be a true servant leader," said Middle School Director Wanda Jaraczewski.
 "He is fiercely loyal to the mission of our school, and every decision made is measured against its alignment and support of that mission.
 Keith brings incredible wisdom to the table -- a wisdom that has been honed and tested by many years of faithful, dedicated service to his faith, his family and this community."

 "Keith never makes important decisions hastily," said Barbara McGrath, Director of Admissions and one of the school's founders.
 "He not only seeks the needed advice of the Board and his leadership team, but he takes everything to God.
 Throughout the school week, Keith often visits the Blessed Sacrament Chapel, and I know he’s praying for the students, his staff, and the families of St. Joe’s, and the wisdom to do God’s will.
 Keith is a strong leader because of his strong faith and trust in God."